Samourai-Wallet/samourai-wallet-android/Guides/Advanced Features.md

 **Step 3 - View the private key**

-The private key will be displayed to you in both text and QR code form.
-Please be aware that the private key grants access to the bitcoin on that address and should never be shared with anyone.
+The private key will be displayed to you in both text and QR code form. **Please be aware that the private key grants access to the bitcoin on that address and should never be shared with anyone!**

 ### Sign a message with a UTXO

-Samourai Wallet has built-in signature generation to prove control of a Bitcoin address private key without revealing the private key to anyone.
+Samourai Wallet has built-in signature generation to prove control of a bitcoin address private key without revealing the private key to anyone.
 The list of current unspent outputs contains a list of addresses that can sign messages in your wallet.
 Currently you can only sign messages with addresses that contain an unspent balance of Bitcoin.

 **Step 1 - Show unspent outputs**